What college can I attend?

 Can I repeat a course taken at the University of Puget Sound, and transfer that from another college?

 Yes, but the proposed transfer course must be approved by the department which taught the course at Puget Sound.
 The Transfer Evaluator will check with the department on your behalf when you submit the Transfer Evaluation Request form.
-Please check the repeat policy in the Academic Handbook.
+Please check the repeat policy on page 44 of the current Academic Handbook.

 Will transfer courses and grades be listed on my Puget Sound transcript?